-- ensure that she receives formal refresher training at two yearly intervals to keep her knowledge up to date; - refresh their knowledge and skills at regular intervals, and at least annually (for example via e-bulletins, meeting other DSLs or reading safeguarding developments). - ensure they she has undertaken Pevent awareness training; - ensure that all staff who work with children undertake the appropriate training to equip them to carry out their responsibilities for safeguarding children effectively and that this is kept up to date by sharing pertinent information in a timely manner, but at least annually; - ensure that all new staff receive a safeguarding children induction and that temporary staff and volunteers are made aware of the school's arrangements for safeguarding children; - ensure that the school operates within the legislative framework and recommended guidance; - ensure the school safeguarding policy is reviewed annually and provide an annual report for the governing body detailing any changes to the policy and procedures; - ensure that the Headteacher is kept fully informed of any concerns; - develop effective working relationships with other agencies and services: - decide upon the appropriate level of response to specific concerns about a child e.g. discuss with parents, offer an Early Help Assessment or refer to Children's Social Care;
+- ensure that she receives formal refresher training at two yearly intervals to keep her knowledge up to date; - refresh their knowledge and skills at regular intervals, and at least annually (for example via e-bulletins, meeting other DSLs or reading safeguarding developments). - ensure they she has undertaken Pevent awareness training; - ensure that all staff who work with children undertake the appropriate training to equip them to carry out their responsibilities for safeguarding children effectively and that this is kept up to date by sharing pertinent information in a timely manner, at regular intervals throughout the year; - ensure that all new staff receive a safeguarding children induction and that temporary staff and volunteers are made aware of the school's arrangements for safeguarding children; - ensure that the school operates within the legislative framework and recommended quidance; - ensure the school safeguarding policy is reviewed annually and provide an annual report for the governing body detailing any changes to the policy and procedures; - ensure that the Headteacher is kept fully informed of any concerns; - develop effective working relationships with other agencies and services: - with reference to the PSCB Threshold Document, decide upon the appropriate level of response to specific concerns about a child e.g. discuss with parents, offer an Early Help Assessment or refer to Children's Social Care;